Cononley: The Industrial Age

 Between 1790 and 1810 a small water powered cotton mill operated at the upper end of the village.
 Woollen textile production would remain a domestic industry for several more decades.
 A group of self-employed men founded the Cononley Club Row Building Society in 1822.
 By 1832 they had built 32 houses on Cross Hills Road all of which were designed to hold looms.
 Club Row, also known as Union Row and now Aire View, acquired the nickname 'Frying Pan Row' after a story told by Enoch Whitaker (1831–1922) who actually owned the frying pan.
 In 1837 two separately owned mills were built close together between the village and the River Aire.
 The 'High' and 'Low' mills, as they were known, were built parallel with each other and at right angles to the road to Farnhill and Kildwick.
-The High Mill has now been converted into apartments, as Horace Mills.
+The High Mill has now been converted into apartments, known as Horace Mills.
 The opening of the railway in 1847 will have helped to increase the diversification of occupations.
 By 1851 the population of Cononley had grown to 1,272.